datacommonsorg/website/deployment/minikube/README.md

 ## Run Minikube cluster

-This will bring up the minikube cluster and let it running.
+This will bring up the minikube cluster and keep it running.
-You can let it running in the background or stop it after development to save 4G of memory on you computer.
+You can keep it running in the background or stop it after development to save 4G of memory on you computer.

 After seeing the dashboard, type and pick the "website" namespace.